The Improving Musician

 I continued singing throughout high school, and spent a lot of time in various musical ensembles.
 My choir teacher, the lovely Mrs. Bachman, was a terrific director, and I learned a lot about singing and musicality from her.
 I acted in all the high school plays and musicals, and really took to the theatre as an outlet for self-expression.
 I certainly was no good in sports.

-One of the most inspiring figures of my musical upbringing was the late Dr. Steven Porter, a brilliant educator, pianist, composer, director, and even politician.
+One of the most inspiring figures of my musical upbringing was Dr. Steven Porter, a brilliant educator, pianist, composer, director, and even politician.
 He was extremely knowledgeable about all things musical, and took an interest in my musical development.
 I learned a great deal from him about music theory, which helped to put names on concepts I had figured out for myself.
 I learned about orchestration, score reduction, musical theatre accompaniment, singing, directing, arranging, and a host of other important things.

 There was also the film stage.
 Childhood friend Justin Zell and I (We dubbed ourselves Mullens and Zellstein, a nod to theatre giants Rodgers and Hammerstein.) made two films together.
 The first was called “Friday The Thirteenth Part XVI: Jason Takes Binghamton,” a 55-minute epic of unmitigated proportions.
 I played 3 parts, including a brave turn as Jason Vorhees himself.
 The plot was thin, but the production value was terrible.
 I even wrote a song for the film.
 It was, looking bad, not good.
 Not good at all.